chevereto/v3-docs/setup/troubleshoot/debug.md

 Debug can be enabled using [environment](../system/environment.md) variables, it can be also enabled using [settings file](../system/settings-file.md).

 ::: tip
-When using Docker, debug is always at `/dev/stderr` regardless of this configuration.
+Using Docker? debug is always at `/dev/stderr`.
+Run `docker logs -f container` to see those.
 :::

 ## Debug level